1

 Complaint Process Steps

 1. You file the complaint as a resident, home owner, landlord, local government or nonprofit.
 You can also file by post mail.
+You must fill out the program’s complaint form or request an accommodation for the program to investigate your complaint.

 2. Staff send you a confirmation email or letter with a case number.
 If you file your complaint online and provide an email address, you will get a confirmation email after you click submit.
 If you send your complaint by post mail or do not provide an email address, please allow two weeks for delivery of this letter.